Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Introduction

-In case of VBS orders on the ideal Kagome lattice, we study three well known VBS states that have been studied in different contexts:\cite{2011_Huh,1991_Marston,2003_Nikolic,2007_Singh} (1) a 12-site pinwheel VBS, (2) a 36-site VBS with six-fold rotation symmetry, and (3) a 36-site VBS with three-fold rotation symmetry.
-We find that incorporation of the DM interactions have a pronounced effect on the optical conductivity ({see Fig. \ref{fig:VBS_patterns}, \ref{fig:12_VBS_band_conductivity}, \ref{fig:36_VBS_6_band_conductivity}, \ref{fig:36_VBS_3_band_conductivity}}).
-As the strength of the DM term is increased, sharp features in the optical conductivity are generally replaced by a smoother and broader structure resembling incoherent response.
-This may actually lead to interesting consequences as the broad structure in the optical conductivity may mimic power-law optical responses, albeit above finite gap, expected in U(1) spin liquids.\cite{2013_Potter,2013_Pilon} Interestingly, similar ``smoothening" of sharper structures due to the DM interactions have also been seen in calculations of the dynamic spin structure factor and electron spin resonance (ESR) spectra of a large number of U(1) and Z$_2$ spin liquids on the ideal Kagome lattice.\cite{2013_Dodds} Near a transition between a VBS and a magnetically ordered state, which is brought about by the condensation of the triplon, the triplon gap closes and hence the optical response will be observed at very low frequency.
+Many of the above experimentally relevant Mott insulators are described by spin Hamiltonians with non-negligible Dzyaloshinskii-Moriya (DM) interactions \cite{1958_Dzyaloshinskii,1960_Moriya}.
+Hence, in this paper, we extend the previous results in Ref. \cite{2008_Bulaevskii}, and derive the form of the low energy electronic polarization operator in presence of such DM interactions.
+Using a bond operator mean-field theory \cite{1990_Sachdev,1994_Gopalan,2009_Yang,2012_Hwang} that captures the low energy gapped spin-triplet excitations (triplons) in a VBS phase, we then calculate the leading order triplon contribution to the optical conductivity.
+This leading order contribution comes from the two triplon excitations.
+Hence, the optical response have a finite gap characterized by the minimum of two-triplon excitation energy.
+We find that incorporation of the DM interactions has a pronounced effect on the optical conductivity (see Fig. \ref{fig:VBS_patterns}, \ref{fig:12_VBS_band_conductivity}, \ref{fig:36_VBS_6_band_conductivity}, \ref{fig:36_VBS_3_band_conductivity}).
+As the strength of the DM term is increased, sharp features in the optical conductivity are generally replaced by a smoother and broader structures.
+This may actually lead to interesting consequences as the broad structure in the optical conductivity may mimic power-law optical responses expected in U(1) spin liquids \cite{2013_Potter,2013_Pilon}, albeit above finite gap, over short range of experimental measurement.
+Interestingly, similar ``smoothening" of sharper structures due to the DM interactions have also been seen in calculations of the dynamic spin structure factor and electron spin resonance (ESR) spectra of a large number of U(1) and Z$_2$ spin liquids on the ideal Kagome lattice \cite{2013_Dodds}.
+Near a transition between a VBS and a magnetically ordered state, which is brought about by the condensation of the triplon, the triplon gap closes and hence the optical response should be observed at very low frequencies.

+As a concrete example of VBS order, we take the deformed Kagome lattice antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$, which has a 12-site unit-cell VBS ground state with a characteristic {\it pinwheel} structure \cite{2008_Morita,2010_Matan,2009_Yang} (see Fig. \ref{fig:deformed_kagome_lattice}).
+Using a triplon spectra that matches with the experimental energy scales, we calculate the optical conductivity and study its characteristic features.
+Our calculation suggests that the lower bound of the optical conductivity response in Rb$_2$Cu$_3$SnF$_{12}$ lies in the THz frequency regime with an intensity of the order of $10^{-6} \sim 10^{-4} ~\Omega^{-1}\textup{cm}^{-1}$.
+In case of VBS orders on the ideal Kagome lattice, we study three well known VBS states that have been studied in different contexts \cite{2011_Huh,1991_Marston,2003_Nikolic,2007_Singh}: (1) a 12-site pinwheel VBS, (2) a 36-site VBS with six-fold rotation symmetry, and (3) a 36-site VBS with three-fold rotation symmetry.